ACKNOWLEDGMENTS

 The legendary Christine Walker travel editor at the Sunday Times who paid for the drinks, allowed me to learn on the job and never failed to pay me even when I gave her eighteen-hundred words on South India when she thought she was getting eight-hundred to a thousand on the Isle of Man

-Edward G Seidensticker who introduced me to Japan through his translations of Mishima and Kawabata and to the seedier side of Tokyo ~ when I was an innocent abroad ~ and so provided me with a measuring stick to quantify seediness and misbehaviour that has been useful throughout my life.
+Edward G Seidensticker who introduced me to Japan through his translations of Mishima and Kawabata and to the seedier side of Tokyo ~ when I was an innocent abroad ~ and so provided me with a measuring stick against which to measure all the other seediness and misbehaviour I haved encountered in my life.

 Still to come: Coll McHarrie, Sally Gardner, Valerie Coffin Price, N Ram.
-TS Tiger Subramaniam, TN Seshan and ….
+TS “Tiger” Subramaniam, TN Seshan, Subramanian Swamy, Yvonne and Les Boardman and their son Jonathan Boardman, Trevor Lyons and ….